 Although Canada spends roughly half as much as the United States on health care per capita, it has comparable or better outcomes on most health barometers.
 American administrative costs, resulting from a complex payments system involving countless insurers, create twice as much spending as under a typical single-payer system.

-Fortunately, three independently-minded Republican senators with concerns have stalled efforts to repeal Obamacare.
-A bi-partisan coalition in Congress may now be planning to make incremental improvements to the program rather than rescinding it.
-Shelley Moore Capito ( R-West Virginia) reflected the Republican conscience in saying, “I did not come to Washington to hurt people.”
+Fortunately, three independently minded Republican senators with concerns have stalled efforts to repeal “Obamacare.”
+A bipartisan coalition in Congress may now be planning to make incremental improvements to the program rather than rescinding it.
+Shelley Moore Capito ( R-W.Va.) reflected the Republican conscience in saying, “I did not come to Washington to hurt people.”

 David Kilgour, a lawyer by profession, served in Canada’s House of Commons for almost 27 years.
 In Jean Chretien’s Cabinet, he was secretary of state (Africa and Latin America) and secretary of state (Asia-Pacific).
 He is the author of several books and co-author with David Matas of “Bloody Harvest: The Killing of Falun Gong for Their Organs.”